-Once you click the Payoff button, you will be asked to model your objectives if you did not do so already.
-Once your objectives are modeled, the Payoff popup will be displayed on the node.
+Once your criteria are set up, the Payoff popup will be displayed on the node.
 You can set the popup for multiple objectives at the same time as shown below.

 You can use the Parallel node as the root node by clicking the following button from the start screen.